-Today, hiring managers are increasingly pressed for time as they scan hundreds of resumes looking for the perfect candidate.
+Six seconds is the window of time you have to catch a Hiring managers attention as they are busily flipping through resumes.
 Resume summaries can be the key to having your resume examined versus just being tossed into the trash.
 However, in order to be successful, they need to be written with great care.
-Today, we look at seven must have components that you should have in your executive resume summary so your resume stands out above the rest.

 1. Eye-Catching Visual Layout